MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Process Group

-\[`async`\] This operation allows the channel manager to push reservation groups \(i.e. _bookings_\) to Mews.
+\[`async`\] This operation allows the channel manager to push a reservation group \(i.e. _booking_\) to Mews.
 This option allows creations, modifications and \(partial\) cancellations.
 Mews will process and confirm the booking asynchronously.

 #### Request `[PlatformAddress]/api/channelManager/v1/processGroup`

-The example shows a valid group definition with 2 space reservations + cancellation of a 3rd space reservation.
+The example shows a valid group definition with 2 space reservations + cancellation of the 3rd space reservation.
 First `reservation` definition shows all details, second `reservation` definition shows the minimal required details for creation / modification of a `reservation`.
 The 3rd `reservation` definition shows the partial cancellation - cancelling the 3rd space reservation.

 There are certain rules that need to be followed in order for Mews to process the group correctly: